 7. Notify your insurance company

-8. Meet with a car accident attorney to understand your legal options
+8. Meet with an Aurora car accident lawyer to understand your legal options

-After you’ve received the medical help you need, speak with an Illinois personal injury attorney at Horwitz, Horwitz & Associates as soon as you can.
+After receiving the medical help you need, speak with an Illinois personal injury attorney at Horwitz, Horwitz & Associates as soon as possible.
 Your attorney will need to investigate the accident to determine how it occurred, what evidence will be helpful for your case, and to identify all liable parties.
-The investigation needs to start soon after the accident to secure evidence before it disappears.
+The investigation must start soon after the accident to secure evidence before it disappears.

 In Illinois, you only have two years from the date of your accident to file a personal injury lawsuit.
 This is called the statute of limitations.

-Although you have two years to take legal action and it seems like a long time, you really should start the process as soon as possible because not only will your lawyer need to perform an investigation, but there are also many additional steps that need to be taken.
-The earlier you hire an attorney, the sooner you can receive the compensation you deserve.
+Although you have two years to take legal action and it seems like a long time, you should start the process as soon as possible because not only will your lawyer need to perform an investigation, but many additional steps need to be taken.
+The earlier you hire an attorney, the sooner you receive the compensation you deserve.

 There are two main categories of damages: economic and non-economic.

-These are damages that are easily proven with documents like medical bills, invoices, receipts, pay stubs, and more.
+These damages are easily proven with documents like medical bills, invoices, receipts, pay stubs, and more.
 These can include:

 You’re also probably going through a great deal of pain and suffering due to your injury.
 You might not be able to sleep at night because of the emotional trauma associated with the wreck and because of the stress caused by all of your expenses.

 Since you can’t pursue the activities you love because you’re hurt, the quality of your life has also diminished.
-Although they might be difficult to calculate, they’re all damages you can recover with the assistance of an experienced and knowledgeable Aurora car accident attorney.
+Although they might be difficult to calculate, these damages can be recovered with the assistance of an experienced and knowledgeable Aurora car accident lawyer.

-Although it might seem like there’s only one driver to blame for a two-car accident, there could be other liable parties if they contributed to the wreck.
+Although it might seem like only one driver is to blame for a two-car accident, other liable parties could also be involved if they contributed to the wreck.
 For example, if a tire was defectively manufactured and blew out, you might also be able to sue the manufacturer.

-How our Aurora car accident attorneys prove negligence
+How can our Aurora car accident lawyer prove negligence?

 When you hire an Aurora car accident attorney with Horwitz, Horwitz & Associates, we’ll work to prove negligence through our in-depth investigation and with evidence that the negligent driver can’t disprove.
-Our attorneys will talk to witnesses, obtain video from nearby surveillance cameras, and will even request phone records if needed.
-We’ll leave no stone unturned in an effort to see that justice prevails.
+Our attorneys will talk to witnesses, obtain video from nearby surveillance cameras, and request phone records if needed.
+We’ll leave no stone unturned to see that justice prevails.

 We fight the insurance company to get you maximum compensation